'Rocket Man' by Elton John: The making of the stellar space ballad

 Like most Elton songs, 'Rocket Man' – or to give it its full original title 'Rocket Man (I Think It's Going to Be a Long, Long Time)' was written by Elton John (music) and Bernie Taupin (words).

-The song was inspired by a short story 'The Rocket Man', which featured in sci-fi genius Ray Bradbury's The Illustrated Man collection from 1951.
+The song was inspired by a short story 'The Rocket Man' from sci-fi genius Ray Bradbury's The Illustrated Man collection, published in 1951.